AT-L4S/BeeBreeding/scripts/MOD_SOURCE_LOCATIONS.md

 ### MeatballCraft

 - **Path**: `whiteboard/meatball_bees.cfg`
-- **Format**: GenDustry .cfg file
+- **Format**: Gendustry .cfg file
-- **Parser**: Uses GenDustry config format parser
+- **Parser**: Uses Gendustry config format parser

 ## Notes

 - All Java-based mods use similar structures but may have different class hierarchies
-- GenDustry .cfg format is text-based and easier to parse
+- Gendustry .cfg format is text-based and easier to parse
 - Each mod defines bees and mutations, but the exact structure varies